 Oneida is a blue-collar town, with 56.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Oneida is a town of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Oneida who work in teaching (21.79%), personal care services (7.69%), and community and social services (7.69%).

-A relatively large number of people in Oneida telecommute to their jobs.
-Overall, about 25.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 25.00% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Oneida’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Oneida’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Oneida is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.